ynyBonfennil/OBJwVC_to_glTF/README.md

 ### Export as glb (On / Off)

 This script supports exporting glb along with glTF and its bin file.
-You can switch between these two by editing `EXPORT_AS_GLB = True / False` at the top of the script.
+This script detects the file extention you select as the output file path, and exports the selected format.

 ### sRGB to Linear RGB (On / Off)